 There are plenty of things to do on Nusa Lembogan from surfing to diving to just hanging out at one of the many beach bars.
 Most itineraries for Nusa Lembongan include at least one of these.
 When you’ve finished doing all of these, there’s still plenty more to do.

-This travel guide is dedicated to Nusa Lembongan and includes that everything that you will need to visit.
+This travel guide is dedicated to Nusa Lembongan and includes everything that you will need to visit.
 We’ll cover many topics like where to stay, when to visit, and how to get to Nusa Lembongan.
 I’ll also share with you some of my favorite restaurants and bars on the island, which, if we’re being honest, is my favorite part of the place.

 So pay attention my fellow broke backpackers – you’re about to be given everything that you need to have an awesome vacation and, by the end of this article, will know exactly what to do on Nusa Lembongan.
 Follow my advice and you’re sure to have an amazing time here!